itsmusa/IoT-Ventilation-Control-System/README.md

 ## Project Overview

 This project integrates **Internet of Things (IoT)** and **fuzzy logic control** to automate and remotely manage air ventilation in enclosed environments.
-It aims to maintain optimal temperature and humidity levels, improving air quality and energy efficiency.
-The system is designed for applications in homes, server rooms, greenhouses, and industrial facilities.
+It aims to maintain optimal temperature and humidity levels, improving air quality.
+The system was designed for applications in homes, server rooms, greenhouses, and industrial facilities.

 ## Features